tamari92/kf2-tournament/guidelines.md

 #### 3.3.1a - One Map To Play
 When there is **one map** to be played, the following procedures are in effect:
 - 3 Maps in round Map Pool
-- Each Captain bans 1 Map, leaving 1 Map to be played
+- Each Mentor bans 1 Map, leaving 1 Map to be played
 - The team that is the lower/weaker seed bans first

 #### 3.3.1b - Two Maps To Play
 When there are **two maps** to be played, the following procedures are in effect:
 - 4 Maps in round Map Pool
-- Each Captain bans 1 Map, leaving 2 Maps to be played
+- Each Mentor bans 1 Map, leaving 2 Maps to be played
 - Ban order is determined by a coin toss, with the higher/stronger seed calling the toss
 - The order to play the two maps is determined by a coin toss